mootools/mootools-core/Docs/Browser/Browser.md

 		// Please upgrade your browser
 	}

-If an IE document is set to backwards compatibility mode using the X-UA-Compatible header, then the Browser object is treated as if the earlier version of the browser is running.
+If an IE document is set to backward compatibility mode using the X-UA-Compatible header, then the Browser object is treated as if the earlier version of the browser is running.

 ### Browser.ie in the compatibility build: